GoogleCloudPlatform/document-intake-accelerator/README.md

 ### Using External Static IP for the front end UI

 Static IP address could be assigned to GKE ingress during deployment via the `cda_external_ip` parameter.
-> Right now, it has to be a *regional* Static IP address, corresponding to the VPC region.
+Make sure to reserve a *regional* Static IP address, corresponding to the VPC region and create it in the Service project (PROJECT_ID).

 You could provide it using `terraform/environments/dev/terraform.tfvars` file: